 “Except for you, I mean.
 I know I’m only eighteen, but I never do anything exciting.
 I ought be getting something out of this thing called life.”

-Eric searched her face for a moment, then looked back at the road, at the theater’s marquee appearing in the distance.
-He felt his forehead knit.
+Eric searched her face for a few seconds, a vague queasiness stirring in his stomach.
+He looked back at the road.
+The theater’s marquee appeared in the distance.
 “What exactly do you consider ‘exciting’?”

 Despite all of Beth’s faults, he felt pretty sure he loved her.
 He’d even thought of asking her to marry him, maybe a month or so after she’d graduated from Rossville High in May.
 Marriage would at least get her away from her parents.
-He figured that alone might prompt her to say yes.
-And maybe the marriage-pressure thing burned inside her — two of her friends had tied the knot last summer.
+That alone might prompt her to say yes.
+And maybe the marriage-pressure thing burned inside her.
+Two of her friends had tied the knot last summer.

 The idea of popping the marriage question to Beth had occurred to him last Thursday as he left work.
 He had driven out along Highway 47 before heading home.
 After putting a mile or so behind him, he pulled over onto the shoulder.
 Through the passenger window, he eyed a home he’d noticed two weeks before while out on a Sunday afternoon cruise.

 On the lawn stood a white sign whose green words read: “For Sale By Fisher Realty Company.”
 The home was a freshly painted, white bungalow maybe 40 years old.
 In the golden light of the late afternoon sun, it blazed bright and clean as a banker’s shirt.
-It sat a hundred feet back from the road, smack in the middle of a well-cared-for, deep-green lawn bordered on one side by a row of pine trees and on the other by neatly blocked, thigh-high shrubbery.
+It sat a hundred feet back from the road, smack in the middle of a well-cared-for, deep-green lawn.
+Bordering the lawn on one side was a row of pine trees, and on the opposite side, neatly blocked, thigh-high shrubbery.
 The gravel driveway led to a carport.
 In back stood a small white shed next to a large rectangle of turned earth, a vegetable garden big enough to keep a body busy evenings and weekends.
 The owners, he’d heard, were moving to Arizona to be near their son and grandchildren.

 A smile cracked his face, his heart beating fast.
 The house would make the perfect place for Beth and him to start their lives together, to live in for a few years before moving on to Chicago, if by that time she still held on to that dream.
 He’d bring her out here to the house on the pretense of taking a pleasure drive.
 He’d pull off the road suddenly, acting like he’d never noticed the for-sale sign before.
 Then, after she’d drunk in the sight of the attractive, well-kept little home for a minute and fell in love, he’d propose: “Like it?
 How’d you like to live here?
 No, really.”